What would be the effect of a national retail sales tax on economic growth?

 There’s a subtler route, too.
 The effective double taxation of existing capital during the transition to a national retail sales tax would generate windfall revenues and thus allow a tax-rate reduction that stimulated growth.

-A number of analysts have constructed models capable of generating realistic estimates of the impact of fundamental tax reform on growth.
+Several analysts have constructed models capable of generating realistic estimates of how tax reform would affect growth.
 The most complete model, developed by David Altig and colleagues (2001), simulates the effects of moving from the current system to a flat-rate consumption tax.